sleepymalc/How2LaTeX/README.md

 ### Symbols

-Most of the time, when you're writing a math symbol with your direct keyboard input, there's a command in $\LaTeX$ instead.
+Most of the time, when you're writing a math symbol with your direct keyboard input, there's a corresponding command in $\LaTeX$ as well.
 Here is a short list of them:

 * `:` (`\colon`): Instead of writing `f:X\to Y` for $f:X\to Y$, write `f\colon X\to Y` instead.